pivotal/docs-tap/scc/ootb-templates.hbs.md

 # Out of the Box Templates

-Templates stamp out kubernetes objects based on configuration in the workload, supply chain (tap values), and results output from other templated objects.
+Templates define Kubernetes objects based on configuration in the workload, supply chain Tanzu Application Platform values, and results output from other templated objects.
 A supply chain organizes a set of templates into a directed acyclic graph.
 This package contains templates that are used by the Out of the Box Supply Chains and the Out of the Box Delivery.
-As a prerequisite of the Out of the Box Supply Chains, you must install this package to have Workloads delivered properly.
+You must install this package to have Workloads delivered properly.

 The OOTB Template package includes:
 - [Cartographer Templates](https://cartographer.sh/docs/v0.6.0/architecture/#templates):